Millions of people suffer from migraines, a debilitating neurological disorder.

 The symptoms of migraines can make it hard to manage daily life.
 These intense headaches can cause throbbing pain, sensitivity to light or sound, and nausea.

-No one vitamin or supplement or combination of vitamins and supplements has been proven to help relieve or prevent migraines in everyone.
+No one vitamin or supplement or combination of vitamins and accessories has been proven to help relieve or prevent migraines in everyone.
 That’s partly because every person’s headaches are different and have unique triggers.

 Although the evidence from research is limited, he’s optimistic about vitamin B-2’s potential for treating migraines.
 “Among the few vitamins I use in my clinical practice, it helps more often than the others many neurologists use,” he says.

 According to the American Migraine Foundation, daily doses of 400 to 500 mg of magnesium may help prevent migraines in some people.
-They say it’s especially effective for migraines related to menstruation, and those with accompanying aura, or visual changes.
+They say it’s especially effective for migraines related to menstruation and those with accompanying aura or visual changes.

 A review of the research on magnesium’s effectiveness for migraine prevention notes that migraine attacks have been linked to magnesium deficiency in some people.
-The authors found that giving magnesium intravenously can help reduce acute migraine attacks, and that oral magnesium can reduce the frequency and intensity of migraines.
+The authors found that giving magnesium intravenously can help reduce acute migraine attacks and that oral magnesium can reduce the frequency and intensity of migraines.

 When looking for a magnesium supplement, note the amount contained in each pill.
-If one pill only contains 200 mg of magnesium, you’ll want to take it twice daily.
+If one capsule only contains 200 mg of magnesium, you’ll want to take it twice daily.
 If you notice loose stools after taking this dose, you may want to try taking less.

-Researchers are just beginning to investigate what role vitamin D may play in migraines.
-At least one studyTrusted Source suggests that vitamin D supplementation may help reduce the frequency of migraine attacks.
-In that study, participants were given 50,000 international units of vitamin D per week.
+Researchers are just beginning to investigate vitamin D’s role in migraines.
+At least one study was trusted.
+Source suggests that vitamin D supplementation may help reduce the frequency of migraine attacks.
+Participants were given 50,000 international units of vitamin D per week.

-One studyTrusted Source in the Journal of Neurology, Neurosurgery, and Psychiatry showed that the hormone melatonin, often used to regulate sleep cycles, may help reduce migraine frequency.
+One study trusted Source in the Journal of Neurology, Neurosurgery, and Psychiatry showed that the hormone melatonin, often used to regulate sleep cycles, may help reduce migraine frequency.

-The study showed that melatonin was generally better tolerated and in many cases more effective than the drug amitriptyline, which is often prescribed for migraine prevention but can have side effects.
+The study showed that melatonin was generally better tolerated and, in many cases, more effective than the drug amitriptyline, which is often prescribed for migraine prevention but can have side effects.
 The dosage used in the study was 3 mg daily.

-Melatonin has the advantage of being available over the counter at low cost.
+Melatonin has the advantage of being available over the counter at a low cost.
 According to the Mayo Clinic, it is generally considered safe in recommended dosages, although the FDA does not recommend it for any specific use.

 Most over-the-counter supplements are generally well-tolerated and safe, but here are some things to keep in mind:

-- Always check with your doctor before starting a new supplement.
-Some vitamins, minerals, and other supplements can interact with medications you may be taking.
+- Some vitamins, minerals, and other supplements can interact with medications you may be taking.
 They could also aggravate an existing health condition.
+Always check with your doctor before starting a new supplement.

-Never assume that all vitamins, minerals, and other supplements are safe, or that they’re of the same quality.
-For example, taking too much vitamin A can lead to headaches, nausea, coma, and even death.
+Never assume that all vitamins, minerals, and other supplements are safe or that they’re of the same quality.
+For example, taking too much vitamin, A can lead to headaches, nausea, coma, and even death.

 Get Answers from a Doctor in Minutes, Anytime

 Have medical questions?
-Connect with a board-certified, experienced doctor online or by phone.
-Pediatricians and other specialists available 24/7.
+Connect with a board-certified, experienced doctor online or by phone: pediatricians and other specialists are available 24/7.

 Not all headaches are migraines.
 A migraine is a specific subtype of headache.
 Your migraine symptoms may include any combination of the following: